 Guarana seed extract (12% caffeine): Guarana, the wild-growing shrub common to Brazil, has been a standard in weight loss products for years, largely due to its caffeine content.
 Beyond that, there’s no evidence to suggest it has additional fat burning characteristics.

 Cocoa seed extract (4% theobromine): Theobromine is a “xanthine” like caffeine, and a stimulant, although not as potent as its cousin.
 And while there have been studies validating caffeine’s thermogenic effects (see Am J Clin Nutr.
 1989 Jan;49(1):44-50, Am J Clin Nutr.
 1980 May;33(5):989-97) no such evidence exists to suggest theobromine offers similar benefits.

 Kola seed extract (12% caffeine): Riddle me this… what’s the point of using 3 different sources of “natural” caffeine when the sources it is drawn from offers no additional benefits to the consumer?
 The answer is… none.
 But it looks a heck of a lot more impressive on the label.

-Other ingredients demonstrated to be moderately useful (i.e. CLA and coleus forskohli) are present in doses too low to offer much in the way of benefits, while the remainder of the ingredients (tribulus, white willow powder, cocoa seed, etc.) offer no additional value at all.
+Other ingredients demonstrated to be moderately useful (i.e. alpha lipoic acid and cayenne) are likely present in doses too low to offer much in the way of benefits, while ingredients like white willow powder offer no additional value at all.